SpiderMath/notes/content/bmath/_index.md

     type: docs
 ---

-This folder consists of all of the notes I've made, and the assignments (along with some other tidbits at times 😉).
-Feel free to peruse through the material for your own personal interests.
+This folder just contains a bunch of my materials for all of the courses attended by yours truly, with some personal notes and insights scattered around.
+Feel free to utilise them as required 😉.

 ## Explore